epccs/RPUpi/Hardware/Testing/linux.md

 ## Python 3

-On Raspbian Lite only Python 2 is installed but I will use Python 3, so it needs added.
+On Raspbian Lite jessie only Python 2 is installed but I will use Python 3 (stretch has python3), so it needs added.

 ```
 sudo apt-get install python3